 First, you have to find the trailhead.
-It's hidden up top of Residential Neighborhoods.
+It's hidden up the top of Residential Neighborhoods.
 Finding the trail isn't that difficult, but it isn't obvious either

 Backcountry skiing the Whipple couloir